-Francis Chane, 53, has been our Senior Vice President of Distribution, Logistics and Facilities since June 2011.
+Francis C. Chane, 56, has been our Senior Vice President of Supply Chain and Customer Fulfillment since June 2011.
 Mr. Chane joined the Company in June 2008 as our Vice President of Distribution & Logistics.
 Prior to joining our Company, Mr. Chane was the vice president operations & facilities for Redcats USA, a division of the French multi-national company PPR, from 1999 to June 2008.
 Prior to that, Mr. Chane held various leadership positions with WearGuard Corporation, a division of Aramark Corporation.

-John F. Cooney, 33, has been our Vice President of Finance and Corporate Controller since June 2014 and in May 2015 he was also appointed Chief Accounting Officer.
-From November 2010 until May 2014, Mr. Cooney was our Director of Financial Accounting and Reporting.
+John F. Cooney, 36, has been our Vice President of Finance and Managing Director, Corporate Controller and Chief Accounting Officer since May 2018 and was our Vice President of Finance, Corporate Controller and Chief Accounting Officer since May 2015 and our Vice President of Finance and Corporate Controller since June 2014.
+From November 2010 until June 2014, Mr. Cooney was our Director of Financial Accounting and Reporting.
 Prior to joining the Company, Mr. Cooney was an audit manager with PricewaterhouseCoopers LLP, which he joined in August 2004.